Professor of Film

 Tel: 01695 584678

-Owen Evans is a Professor of Film in the Department of Media at Edge Hill University.
+Owen Evans is a Professor of Film in the Department of Media at Edge Hill University and is Programme Leader for the BA Media, Film and Television.
 After completing his BA and PhD in German Studies at Swansea University, he worked as a Lektor in the English Department of the Johannes-Gutenberg-Universität Mainz in Germany before his appointment to a lectureship in German at the University of Wales Bangor in 1995.
-He returned to Swansea in 2005 to teach film in the newly formed Media department, before moving to Edge Hill University in 2011, initially as a Senior Lecturer.
-He was appointed to a Chair in May 2012.
+He returned to Swansea in 2005 to teach film in the newly formed Media department, before moving to Edge Hill University in 2011.

-He has won major research grants from the Arts and Humanities Research Council (AHRC), the British Academy and the DAAD (German Academic Exchange Service).
-He is a co-founding director of the European Cinema Research Forum (ECRF), as well as a co-founding editor of the international journals Studies in European Cinema and the Journal of Popular European Culture, and sits on the advisory board of the new Modern Languages Open journal and The International Journal of the Image.
-He is also a member of the AHRC’s Peer Review College.
+He has won major research grants from the Arts and Humanities Research Council (AHRC), the British Academy and the DAAD (German Academic Exchange Service), as well as recently from Wakefield Council.
+He is a co-founding director of the European Cinema Research Forum (ECRF), as well as a co-founding editor of the international journals Studies in European Cinema and the Journal of Popular European Culture, and sits on the advisory board of the The International Journal of the Image.
+He is also a member of the AHRC’s Peer Review College and a strategic reviewer.

 BA in German Studies, Swansea University, 1990

 MED 3205 Identities and Creative Citizenship

 MED 2258 Advanced Post-Production

 German film and television

 East German history, society and culture